varvarra/CV/README.md

 ## Interests

 - My main interest lies in education.
-I try to follow the latest research and trends and keep my pulse on the area of EdTech.
+I try to follow the latest research and trends and keep my pulse on the area of **EdTech**.

-- I have been recently volunteering as a team leader in an international summer school for teenagers in Barcelona, and have been assisting in the events organised by the Institute of Imagination.
+- Volunteering as a team leader in an international summer school for teenagers in Barcelona, and in the events organised by the Institute of Imagination.

-- I am a dedicated **lifelong learner** with a broad range of interests: in education, science, and the history of our world.
+- Dedicated **lifelong learner** with a broad range of interests: in education, science, and the history of our world.
 I try to nurture these by reading popular science books and journals and attending various educational events in London.

 -	I love spending my time playing piano, stargazing, reading books, doing yoga, meditating and being mindful, dancing, and taking long weekend walks in the London parks.